klutzyk/role-guage/README.md

-# RoleGuage
+# Role Guage

-RoleGuage is a job-search workspace for jobseekers who want to apply with better focus.
+Role Guage is a job-search workspace for jobseekers who want to apply with better focus.
 It compares a resume against a real job ad, scores fit, identifies evidence gaps, and turns the result into practical application notes.

 ## Product